 Amsterdam is a city that is both historic and progressive, elegant and bawdy.
 There are 17th century canals and trendy cannabis coffee shops.
 Grand, gabled houses line the streets, while a neon glow emanates from the Red Light District.
 Bicycles outnumber the human population and the long history of beer is being revolutionized by craft brewers.

-The city is robust, but it is possible to get a vibe of Amsterdam in one day – and an Amsterdam walking tour is a fantastic way to do it.
-To help other travelers, we designed a One Day In Amsterdam Self-Guided Walking Tour to more than 18 of the best sights.
-(Amsterdam Walking Tour Map included!)
+However, it is possible to get a vibe of the city in one day – and an Amsterdam walking tour is a fantastic way to do it.
+To help fellow travelers, we designed a One Day in Amsterdam Self-Guided Walking Tour to more than 18 of the best sights.
+Plus, an Amsterdam Walking Tour Map is included!

 Amsterdam Walking Tour